external-secrets/external-secrets/Spec.md

 ## Terminology

 * Kubernetes External Secrets `KES`: A Application that runs a control loop which syncs secrets
-* KES `instance`: A single entity that runs a control loop.
+* KES `instance`: A single entity that runs a control loop
-* ExternalSecret `ES`: A CustomResource that declares which secrets should be synced
 * Provider: Is a **source** for secrets.
 The Provider is external to KES.
-It can be a hosted service like Alibabacloud SecretsManager, AWS SystemsManager, Azure KeyVault...
+It can be a hosted service like Alibaba Cloud SecretsManager, AWS SystemsManager, Azure KeyVault etc
+* SecretStore `ST`: A Custom Resource to authenticate and configure the connection between the KES instance and the Provider
+* ExternalSecret `ES`: A Custom Resource that declares which secrets should be synced
-* Frontend: A **sink** for the synced secrets.
-Usually a `Secret`
+* Frontend: A **sink** for the synced secrets, usually a `Secret` resource
-* Secret: credentials that act as a key to sensitive information
+* Secret: Credentials that act as a key to sensitive information

 ## Use-Cases
-* one global KES instance that manages ES in **all namespaces**, which gives access to **all providers**, with ACL
+* One global KES instance that manages ES in **all namespaces**, which gives access to **all providers**, with ACL
-* multiple global KES instances, each manages access to a single or multiple providers (e.g.: shard by stage or team...)
+* Multiple global KES instances, each manages access to a single or multiple providers (e.g.: shard by stage or team...)
-* one KES per namespace (a user manages his/her own KES instance)
+* One KES per namespace (a user manages their own KES instance)

-### User definitions
+### User Definitions
-* `operator :=` i manage one or multiple `KES` instances
+* `operator :=` I manage one or multiple `KES` instances
-* `user :=` i only create `ES`, KES is managed by someone else
+* `user :=` I only create `ES`, KES is managed by someone else

 ### User Stories
-From that we can derive the following requirements or user-stories:
+From that we can derive the following requirements or user stories:
-1. AS a KES operator i want to run multiple KES instances per cluster (e.g. one KES instance per DEV/PROD)
+1. As a KES operator I want to run multiple KES instances per cluster (e.g. one KES instance per DEV/PROD)
-2. AS a KES operator or user i want to integrate **multiple stores** from a **single KES instance** (e.g. dev namespace has access only to dev secrets)
+1. As a KES operator or user I want to integrate **multiple SecretStores** with a **single KES instance** (e.g. dev namespace has access only to dev secrets)
-3. AS a KES user i want to control the sink for the secrets (aka frontend: store secret as `kind=Secret`)
+1. As a KES user I want to control the Frontend for the secrets, usually a `Secret` resource
-4. AS a KES user i want to fetch **from multiple** providers and store the secrets **in a single** Frontend
+1. As a KES user I want to fetch **from multiple** Providers and store the secrets **in a single** Frontend
-5. AS a KES operator i want to limit the access to certain stores or subresources (e.g. having one central KES instance that handles all ES - similar to `iam.amazonaws.com/permitted` annotation per namespace)
+1. As a KES operator I want to limit the access to certain stores or sub resources (e.g. having one central KES instance that handles all ES - similar to `iam.amazonaws.com/permitted` annotation per namespace)
-4. AS a KES user i want to provide an application with a configuration that contains a secret
+1. As a KES user I want to provide an application with a configuration that contains a secret

 ### Providers